Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 \subsection{Elliptic Curves and Complex Multiplication}

-Our goal is to describe the construction of ray class fields of quadratic imaginary fields, along with some theorems that will be used later.
-We assume some basic knowledge about elliptic curves, and so we start with the definition of complex multiplication.
+Our goal is to describe the construction of ray class fields of quadratic imaginary fields, along with some useful related theorems.
+For this section, we assume basic knowledge about elliptic curves and start with the following definition.

 \begin{definition} Let $E$ be an elliptic curve defined over $\C$.
 Then $E$ is said to have \emph{complex multiplication} (CM) if $\End(E)$ is isomorphic to a quadratic imaginary order $\O$.
-If $\O \subset K$, then we say that $E$ has CM by $K$. \end{definition}
+If $\O$ is contained in the quadratic imaginary field $K$, then we say that $E$ has CM by $K$. \end{definition}

 Elliptic curves with CM have many special properties.
-For this paper, however, we will only be focusing on CM and its relation to abelian extensions of quadratic imaginary fields.
-With this in mind, we start with the following theorem.
+For this paper, however, we focus only on the relationship between CM and abelian extensions of quadratic imaginary fields.

-\begin{theorem} Let $K = \Q(\sqrt{-d})$ be a quadratic imaginary field.
+\begin{proposition}[Proposition II.1.2 in \cite{SilvermanAdvanced}] Let $K = \Q(\sqrt{-D})$ be a quadratic imaginary field.
 Let $\cat{E}(K)$ denote the set of elliptic curves with CM by $K$, up to isomorphism.
-Then $\cat{E}(K)$ is finite, and there exists a bijection between $\cat{E}(K)$ and the ideal class group $\Cl_K(1)$. \end{theorem}
+Then $\cat{E}(K)$ is finite, and there exists a bijection between $\cat{E}(K)$ and the ideal class group $\Cl_K(1)$. \end{proposition}

 Recall that the Hilbert class field $K[1]$ has degree $[K[1]: K] = \# \Cl_K(1)$ over $K$.
 We will be using the fact that there is a bijection between $\Cl_K(1)$ and $\cat{E}(K)$ to obtain generators of the Hilbert class field, but before we can do that, we must first describe a different characterization of elliptic curves over $\C$.